Best Jordan Travel Tips

 Jordan Visa

 If you’re from the EU or US you can relax!
 You get an automatic visa-on-arrival.
-For everyone else though, don’t fret!
-It’s still pretty easy: most nationalities can just pick one up at the airport border when they arrive.
+For (almost) everyone else though, it’s still pretty easy: most nationalities can just pick one up at the airport border when they arrive.

 Jordan Pass

-It is worth to buy the pass in advance.
+It is worth buying the pass in advance.
 The only downside is that you have to think about how many days you want to stay in Petra because the price depends on whether you need a 1, 2, or 3-day pass to Petra.

 Best Time to Visit Jordan

-Think twice before taking a trip to Jordan between June and September – you wouldn’t want your vacation ruined by unbearable heat!
+Think twice before taking a trip to Jordan between June and September – you will experience unbearable heat!
 If you do not want to melt, March through May might be perfect for you.

 October or November can also be great options if you’d rather avoid extreme hotness but still have pleasant visits.
-Don’t forget that December and January will have colder temps though!
+December and January will have colder temperatures though!

 If you’re looking for a great outdoor adventure, Wadi Mujib should be top of your list!
 During winter time, it’s closed off to visitors and is reserved as an exclusive oasis just waiting to be discovered in spring.